 If you’re looking for a community-focused neighbourhood with a laidback feel, I would suggest an area like Dufferin Grove or Seaton Village.
 If you are more interested in the trendy downtown scene, Trinity Bellwoods might be for you.
 And of course, you don’t want to overlook the great neighbourhoods in the East End like Leslieville or Riverdale.

 Want to find the neighbourhood that’s best for you?
-Tell me a bit more about yourself here and I will help you determine where to live in Toronto.
+Whether moving to Toronto with or without a job, tell me a bit more about yourself here and I will help you determine where to live in Toronto.

 What types of homes are there?